wilhan-nunes/CMMC_Website/docs/index.md

 Here is a list of tools that were developed specifically for the CMMC that is in conjunction with the computational tools available at UCSD and UCR.

 ### Microbial metabolite knowledge upload portal.
 To build the microbial knowledgebase we have generated an upload portal.
 This will generate the foundational knowledgebase to enable future tool building.
-As RO1 gratees add to the knowledgebase it will be immediately usable in GNPS based molecular networking ([Link](https://ccms-ucsd.github.io/GNPSDocumentation/)so that microbial metabolite knowledge can be immediately identified from complex samples.
+As RO1 gratees add to the knowledgebase it will be immediately usable in GNPS based molecular networking ([Link](https://ccms-ucsd.github.io/GNPSDocumentation/) ) so that microbial metabolite knowledge can be immediately identified from complex samples.
 If a batch upload on microbial knowledge is needed, please contact Dorrestein and Wang at pdorrestein@health.ucsd.edu or mingxun.wang@ucr.edu.

 <!-- !!!!MING TO DO create the firs generation link to simple interface for building the knowledgebase!!!!. -->